-But back in the time, it was a Southern Funeral Tradition to serve the attendants of the deceased with food and drinks and Funeral Sandwiches was a common sandwich made on such a day often served with wine.
+Back in the time, it was a Southern Funeral Tradition to serve the attendants of the deceased with food and drinks and Funeral Sandwiches was a common sandwich made on such a day tha was often served with wine.
 The family of the deceased used to receive food gifts from friends and family that includes “fried chicken, baked ham, potato salad, deviled eggs, rolls, pound cake, and endless pies.”
 Casseroles and “funeral potatoes” (hash browns, sour cream, and cream soup that is topped with a cornflakes crust) were also popular.

 Also, try our Cheesy Spinach and Corn Sandwich